zb15/NetVizCorpy/README.md

 ## Overview

-The library can be installed as,
+The package can be installed as,

 > `pip install B2BNetworkWiki`

-Currently the package has 3 main functions:
+Currently it has 3 main functions:

 1.   choose_company(input_name, search_option='all')
 2.   get_companies_network(QIDs, num_runs=(5,5,5,5))